Clinical Toxicology · Quick Reference

 Crushing an ER tablet causes dose dumping: the full dose absorbs rapidly as if immediate-release (IR).
 For example, crushing ER alprazolam (half-life ~16 hrs) converts it to behave like IR alprazolam (half-life ~11 hrs).
 The urine profile shows a more rapid rise and fall in metabolite concentrations compared to the expected ER pattern.

-Chiral Analysis (D/L isomer testing) differentiates sources:
+Chiral Analysis (d/l isomer testing):

 Yes.
 Topical cocaine (used in ENT/dental procedures) is systemically absorbed and produces a positive urine benzoylecgonine result.
 The patient's clinical history should be considered.
 Coca leaf teas can also produce positive results.